The Reality Store®

 The Reality Store® is a simulation that helps junior high students appreciate the ‘realities’ of life and achieve a better understanding of personal finance.
 In the Reality Store® simulation, junior high students pretend they are a 28-year-old starting out in their life and career.

-During the 2018-19 school year, this program was held at four local middle schools, where close to 1000 students participated in these events.
+Each school year, this program is held at four local middle schools, where close to 1000 students participate.
 Over 150 community members volunteered to run the tables at these events this year.

 Volunteering for a Reality Store® is a fun way to interact with students and teach them important lessons.
 Typically, there are two or three shifts available at each event (usually two-to-three hours in length), and you may sign up for as many shifts as you like.
 Let us know if there is a particular table you desire, such as Housing or Pets.